How smartphones are ruining your eyes

-How smartphones are ruining your eyes – A recent study has shown that over 90% of smartphone users experience dry eyes, headaches, and general vision fatigue.
-If you spend the majority of your day staring at the tiny computer screen in your pocket, this shouldn’t come as a surprise to you.
-But if you don’t have an old-fashioned paper calendar or watch, you may not know about the problems associated with these devices.
-Here’s why smartphones are ruining your eyes, along with some easy tips on how to prevent them from doing so in the future…
+How smartphones are ruining your eyes – A recent study has shown that over 90% of smartphone users experience dry eye syndrome, headaches, and general vision fatigue.
+If you spend most of your day staring at the tiny computer screen in your pocket, this shouldn’t surprise you.
+But if you don’t have an old-fashioned paper calendar or watch, you may not know about the eye health issues associated with these devices.
+Here’s why smartphones are ruining your eyes, along with some easy tips on preventing them from doing so in the future.

 Dry Eyes and Insomnia

-Smartphones, tablets, and laptops emit blue light that mimics daylight.
-This can trick our bodies into thinking it’s daytime when we should be winding down for bed—and that means trouble for our sleep patterns.
-A 2013 study from researchers at Harvard University found a direct link between exposure to nighttime blue light and insomnia, which has been linked to inflammation of eye tissue called dry eye disease.
-The same research team also concluded that using electronic devices before bedtime could lead to Insomnia, or an inability to fall asleep at night.
+Smartphones, tablets, and laptops emit blue light exposure that mimics daylight.
+This can trick our bodies into thinking it’s daytime when we should be winding down for bed, which means trouble for our sleep patterns.
+A 2013 study from researchers at Harvard University found a direct link between exposure to nighttime blue light and insomnia caused by blue light, which has been linked to inflammation of eye tissue called dry eye disease.
+The same research team also concluded that using electronic devices before bedtime could lead to Insomnia or an inability to fall asleep at night.
 If you have dry eyes or insomnia, try switching off all electronics an hour before bedtime (or earlier) and focusing on relaxing activities like reading until you feel tired enough to fall asleep.

 Blue Light from Smartphones

-Blue light is especially damaging to our eyes because it penetrates into our retina and disrupts sleep hormone production.
-Excessive blue light exposure can also lead to insomnia—or a constant inability to fall asleep, even when we’re physically tired.
-Over-using electronic gadgets will gradually dry out our eyes, which makes vision difficult and increases our risk of developing age-related eye diseases.
+Blue light especially damages our eyes because it penetrates our retina and disrupts sleep hormone production.
+Excessive blue light exposure can also lead to sleep disruption—or a constant inability to fall asleep, even when physically tired.
+Overusing electronic gadgets gradually dries out our eyes, making vision difficult and increasing our risk of developing age-related eye diseases.
+This results in headaches from screen time and other effects of mobile usage, like eye discomfort.

 Solution to the Problem

-Being plugged in has its perks, but it also comes with a host of side effects.
-Besides backaches and stiff necks, people who use their cell phones too much may experience eye problems.
-According to doctors at Aarhus University Hospital in Denmark, using mobile devices for more than two hours a day could contribute to insomnia (also known as smart phone addiction).
-Though studies haven’t conclusively established links between smart phones and increased instances of ADHD, cell phone usage can also lead to dry eye syndrome.
-People who spend long periods staring at their screens are less likely to blink often—and more blinking is necessary for hydrating one’s eyes.
+Being plugged in has its perks, but it also comes with many side effects.
+Besides backaches and stiff necks, people who use their cell phones too much may experience eye health issues.
+According to doctors at Aarhus University Hospital in Denmark, using mobile devices for more than two hours a day could contribute to insomnia (also known as smartphone addiction) and can lead to circadian rhythm disturbance.
+Though studies haven’t conclusively established links between smartphones and increased instances of ADHD, cell phone usage can also lead to dry eye syndrome.
+People who spend long periods staring at their screens are less likely to blink often—and more blinking is necessary for hydrating one’s eyes and reducing the risk of eye fatigue remedies.

 Tips for Smartphone Users

-The researchers found that, if you stare at a screen for too long—particularly before bedtime—it can interfere with your circadian rhythm, cause eye strain and make it harder to fall asleep.
+The researchers found that staring at a screen for too long—particularly before bedtime—can interfere with your circadian rhythm, cause eye strain, and make it harder to fall asleep.
 This phenomenon is known as insomnia or blue light insomnia; studies show it may be to blame for sleep disturbances in people who use electronic devices in the evening.